Guide to Microbiology Careers - Education, Outlook & Pay

 Jobs and Pay

-There is no reliable data on job figures specifically for microbiology research associates, but according to the BLS, jobs for biological technicians (a closely related field) are expected to grow 10 percent between 2016 and 2026.
-According to Indeed, an employment data firm, the average salary for research associates is just under $50,000 per year (2019).
+There is no reliable data on job figures specifically for microbiology research associates, but according to the BLS, jobs for biological technicians (a closely related field) are expected to grow 7 percent between 2020 and 2030.
+The 80,640 biological technicians in the US earn $49,490 per year on average.
+The percentiles for wages are:

 Most microbiology research associates have a bachelor’s degree in microbiology, in addition to laboratory experience.
 Here is a sample program: